Totodore/docker-ci/Readme.md

 ### Mailing
-You can use add mailing informations, then you will be notified if there is an error when deploying the container The mailing conf should be in a mail.json at the root of the app
+You can use add mailing informations, then you will be notified if there is an error when deploying the container The mailing conf should be in a mail.json in the `conf` dir at the root
 ```jsonc
 {
     	"mailing": boolean,       //Enable the mailing system